sea-breezy/advent-calendar/README.md

 This festive app will give you Christmas activities ideas wrapped in gift boxes!

-The side is deployed at: https://cas-adventcalendar.netlify.app/

 <img src="App_screenshot.png" alt="Screenshot of advent calendar app">

+## Demo

+The site is deployed at: https://cas-adventcalendar.netlify.app/

 ## Authors

 - [@Camilla](https://github.com/sea-breezy)
 - [@Sophie](https://github.com/sea-breezy)
 - [@alia](https://github.com/aliafarhana88)

+## Appendix

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`